-Operational risk requirements for NFRM as the RTC for the overarching risk type operational risk: As the RTC/ risk control function for operational risk, NFRM establishes and maintain the overarching ORMF and determines the appropriate level of capital to underpin the Group's operational risk.
+Operational risk requirements for NFRM as the RTC for the overarching risk type operational risk: As the RTC/ risk control function for operational risk, NFRM establishes and maintain the overarching ORMF and determines the appropriate level of capital to underpin the Group's and Bank's operational risk.

 - As the 2nd LoD risk control function, NFRM defines the Bank's approach to operational risk appetite and monitors its adherence, breaches and consequences.
 NFRM is the independent reviewer and challenger of the 1st LoD's risk and control assessments and risk management activities relating to the holistic operational risk profile of a unit (while RTCs monitor and challenge activities related to their specific risk types).
 NFRM provides the oversight of risk and control mitigation plans to return the Bank's operational risk to its risk appetite where required.
-It also establishes and regularly reports the Bank's operational risks which are outside of risk appetite. - As the subject matter expert for operational risk, NFRM provides independent risk views to facilitate forward-looking management of operational risks, actively engages with risk owners (1st LoD) and facilitates the implementation of risk management and control standards across the Bank. - NFRM is accountable for the design, implementation and maintenance of the approach to determine the adequate level of capital required for operational risk, for recommendation to the Management Board.
+It also establishes and regularly reports the Bank's operational risk profile and operational top risks, i.e. the Bank's material operational risks which are outside of risk appetite. - As the subject matter expert for operational risk, NFRM provides independent risk views to facilitate forward-looking management of operational risks, actively engages with risk owners (1st LoD) and facilitates the implementation of risk management and control standards across the Bank. - NFRM is accountable for the design, implementation and maintenance of the approach to determine the adequate level of capital required for operational risk, for recommendation to the Management Board.
 This includes the calculation and allocation of operational risk capital demand and expected loss under the Advanced Measurement Approach ("AMA").
+Locally, the Bank has adopted the Basic Indicator Approach for operational risk in calculating the capital requirements.